Schenna

-Schenna ([ˈʃɛna]; Scena [ˈʃɛːna]) is a comune (municipality) in South Tyrol in northern Italy, located in the Passeier Valley, about 25 km northwest of the city of Bolzano.
+Schenna ([ˈʃɛna]; Scena [ˈʃɛːna]) is a comune (municipality) and a village in South Tyrol in northern Italy, located in the Passeier Valley, about 25 km northwest of the city of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 2,841 and an area of 48.2 km2.

 Schenna borders the following municipalities: Hafling, Kuens, Merano, Riffian, St. Leonhard in Passeier, Sarntal, and Tirol.

 Frazioni

 The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Schennaberg (Montescena), Tall (Valle), and Verdins.

 History

 Origin

 In the Middle Ages an important castle was built.
 Archduke Johann of Austria acquired it in 1845.
 In the 1970s, 1980s and 1990s many festivals took place inside it, but now, for health and safety reasons (since there was no emergency exit) there are no more.

 Inside the castle, known as "Schloss Schenna" Andreas Hofer's cot is to be found.

 Place-name

 "Schenna" comes from the German "Schön Au" meaning "Lovely Pasture" which is why it used to be written "Schönna", although others say that it is named after a Roman landowner called Sconius.
 In the 6th-7th century people began to arrive from Bavaria and Franconia.